camunda/camunda-docs-manual/content/modeler/eclipse-plugin/installation.md

 # Prerequisites

 * We recommend to use Eclipse Indigo.
 The edition (32bit/64bit) must match your Java edition.
-* Please note that you cannot install the Activiti Designer and the Camunda Modeler in the same Eclipse.
+* Please note that you cannot install the Activiti Designer and the Camunda Modler in the same Eclipse.
 It will cause both designers to not work properly.
 * If you are using the fox-designer, please uninstall the fox-designer plugin before using the **Camunda Modeler**.
 You can uninstall already installed plugins in the following menu: `Help` -> `Install New Software...` -> `What is already installed?`.

 # Download & Update Sites

-You can either install the eclipse plugin into your existing IDE using the Camunda Update Sites or download a pre-packaged distribution which has the plugin already installed:
+You can either install the Eclipse plugin into your existing IDE using the Camunda Update Sites or download a pre-packaged distribution which has the plugin already installed:

 * Install using an update site: read content on this page below.
 * [Download pre-packaged distribution](https://camunda.org/release/camunda-eclipse-plugin/prepackaged/kepler/).
 (Eclipse Kepler, Windows 32bit only).